frederic-perez/AmE-dictionary/data/dictionary.md

 __holdup__ _v_
 __hole in one__ The driving of a golf ball from the tee into the hole in a single stroke.
 __hole up__ _v_ :two::hammer: (holed up)
+__Holi__ _n_ _(Hinduism)_ A Hindu spring festival, celebrated for two to five days, commemorating Krishna’s dalliance with the cowgirls.
+Bonfires are lit and coloured powder and water thrown over celebrants.
+Named after _Holika_, legendary female demon.
 __holistic__ _adj_ :eight: __1__ Based on the idea that you should take care of your whole body and mind, rather than just treating a part of the body that is ill. _A holistic approach to cancer._ __2__ Thinking about the whole of something, and not just dealing with particular aspects. _A holistic approach to the region’s development._
 __holler__ _v_ :three: __1__ To yell or shout. __2__ _informal_ To complain. _What was he hollering about?_
 __hollow__ _n_ :three::hammer: _A church in a small hollow in Kentucky._ _The hills and hollows of Appalachia._